fdeblasio/pokeemerald-expansion/notes.md

 ### Trainers
 - Rearrange opponents_frlg.h
-- Move TRAINER_CLASS_INFO defines out of if statement?
-That way, any game can have any class/pic?
 - Gym rematches:
     - Figure out how to get them to work
     - Figure out whether to evolve Brock's Onix or keep it as is and use Eviolite